UMAprotocol/UMIPs/UMIPs/spacex_launch_price_identifier.md

 - Launch id - Name of the SpaceX mission
 - Weight (`Wi`) - Weight of the launch in the overall success rate calculation

-Each launch in the list should be evaluated and it’s status (`Si`) should be determined according to these conditions
+Each launch in the list should be evaluated and its status (`Si`) should be determined according to these conditions
 - If launch did not happen till date or the rocket was not successfully lifted off, then `Si=0`
 - If the rocket successfully lifted off, but never landed, or the landing was not successful then `Si=0.5`
 - If the rocket successfully lifted off, and landed, then `Si=1`

-Liftoff is considered successful if the rocket reached expected altitude without any significant damage and performed the required part of the mission on this altitude.
+Liftoff is considered successful if the rocket reached expected altitude without any significant damage and performed the required part of the mission at this altitude.

 Landing is considered successful if the rocket landed on Earth without any significant damage till date.

-Success rate then can be calculated by
+Success rate than can be calculated by
 ```
 Success Rate =  SUM(Si * Wi) / SUM(Wi)
 ```